alexstandiford/alexstandiford/about.md

 I am an active contributor to WordPress, where I maintain a couple of plugins, make small updates to	documentation errors, and participate in WordCamp organization.

-I’m serving my clients through my businesses – [DesignFrame Solutions](https://www.designframesolutions.com/?ref=2), or putting in sweat equity in my [off grid life](https://www.casualweirdness.life/).
-I'm also spending a fair amount of time [building WordPress development courses at WP Dev Academy](https://www.wpdev.academy).

-If you are interested in hiring me, or working with me in any way, you can contact me at [hello@alexstandiford.com](<mailto:hello@alexstandiford.com>).
+If you are interested in hiring me, or working with me in any way, you can contact me at [alex@standiford.us](<mailto:alex@standiford.us>).

 ## Skills